hpcleuven/iRODS-User-Training/06_Metalnx_Handson_User-Training.md

 - Add the private one on the metalnx_test collection.
 - Add one of the public metadata templates on the metalnx_test collection.

-Investigate the metadata of your collection and data object.
-We can easily come to a conclusion that managing metadata with different combinations (even multiple files may take different metadata than a collection) is quite manageable and easy.
+Take a look at the metadata of your collection and your uploaded file.
+As you can see, we can easily manage metadata on both collections and the files in them, even if they have different metadata.

 **Exercise3**:

-- Make this metalnx_test collection your favorite.
+- Add metalnx_test collection to your favorites.
-- Add a new file to this collection using the favorite tab.
-- Give “own” access permission to your friend and share this file link.
+- Give “own” access permission to a friend and share this file link.
-- Download the first file you created to your local machine.
-- Check your shared tab to see if you have any file for you.
-(If not, ask me to share one with you.)
+- Check your shared tab if there are any files shared with you.
+(If not, ask me to share with you one.)

-**Exercise4**:
-- Change the name of the second uploaded file.
+**Exercise4: deleting**:
-- Delete this renamed file.
+- Delete your file.
 - Delete metalnx_test collection.
-- Go to the trash tab and see your deleted items.
+- Go to the trash tab and look at your deleted items.
-- Permanently delete the renamed file (deleted).
+- Permanently delete the deleted file.
-- Move deleted collection metalnx_test to public collection.
+- Move the deleted collection metalnx_test to the public collection.

 As you have seen we can do lots of data management operations easily with the Metalnx portal.